lawmurray/Birch/README.md

 birch example
 ```

 replacing `example` with the name of the example program.
-See the `DOCS.md` file for programs and their options.

 ## Documentation

-See the `DOCS.md` file.
+Use the following from within the root directory to build and serve the documentation using `mkdocs`:

+    mkdocs serve

+then point your browser towards the URL indicated by the command, usually `http://localhost:8000`.

 ## Setting up your system and installing dependencies